chunyinng078/IVE_Java-J2EE_Website_GroupProject/README.md

 Due to the time limit, staff pages and customers page share different logic in this project, like they kinda work separately but I think it works great as a prototype.

 You can kindly click see a quick demo with this link https://drive.google.com/drive/folders/1kG5WfhyF3vHJsJW-31zPEyZ53JmX4jUu?usp=share_link.
 Or check our document for what it did.
-Except of staff.mp4 and  customer.mp4, other demo is demonstrated by me.
+Except of staff.mp4 and  customer.mp4, other demo are the parts that done and demonstrated by me.